-Rape - Wikipedia Rape is a type of sexual assault involving sexual intercourse, or other forms of sexual penetration, carried out against a person without consent
+Rape - Wikipedia Rape is a type of sexual assault involving sexual intercourse, or other forms of sexual penetration, carried out against a person without their consent

 Get the Facts: Rape Sexual Assault in the U. S. - NOW-NYC Every 98 seconds, someone in the US is sexually assaulted More than 1 in 3 women have experienced rape, physical violence, or stalking by an intimate partner in their lifetime 91% victims of rape and sexual assault are female; 9% are male